jaredszajkowski/jaredszajkowski.github.io/content/post/investigating-a-vix-trading-signal/index.md

     except Exception:
         pass

     raise ValueError(f"❌ Unable to load file: {ticker}.
-Ensure it's a valid CSV, Excel, or Pickle file with a 'data' sheet (if required).")
+Ensure it's a valid CSV, Excel, Zip, or Pickle file with a 'data' sheet (if required).")
 ```

 ### Project Specific Functions